NetworkNick-US/AnsiblePlaybooks/README.md

 ## Goals
 - [X] Create Operational Playbooks 👍
 - [ ] Implement Ansible-Vault for sensitive information 🦺
-- [ ] Create "one-touch" deployment playbook for IOS XE and NXOS network devices 🖇️
+- [ ] Create "one-touch" deployment playbook for IOS XE and NXOS network devices 👨‍💻
+- [ ] Publish basic .zip or .tar file to bring a collection of useful playbooks into isolated environments
+- [ ]

 ## Playbooks